Alaska oil tax supporters fending off repeal efforts

-JUNEAU Alaska (Reuters) - Alaska voters looked on track to narrowly uphold a new law that cuts taxes on oil production and is worth up to $1 billion a year to companies such as ConocoPhillips (COP.N), BP Plc (BP.L) and Exxon Mobil Corp (XOM.N).
+JUNEAU, Alaska, Aug 20 (Reuters) - Alaska voters looked on track to narrowly uphold a new law that cuts taxes on oil production and is worth up to $1 billion a year to companies such as ConocoPhillips, BP Plc and Exxon Mobil Corp.

 With 80 percent of voting precincts reporting results in Tuesday’s primary, those favoring the law held a four-point lead, according to unofficial returns posted by the Alaska Division of Elections.